-There is something inspiring and beautiful in a heart wide open, a face softened and unwilling to pretend, a mouth with no pressure to say, “I’m all right.”
-I’m grateful to help provide a safe haven where bereaved can speak, listen, and grow.
+I love the beauty of a heart wide open, a face softened and unwilling to pretend, a soft mouth with no pressure to say, “I’m all right.”
+I’m grateful to help provide a safe haven where bereaved can speak, listen, and grow new wings.